TazzOrchi/hpapiwrapper/README.md

 ## Introduction

 This package provides a client for the House Plants API.
-Iw works with Python versions from 3.9+.
+It works with Python versions from 3.9+.

 The House Plants API provides users with access to data from over 300+ house plants along with some helpful information.
 ***New Routes for the API to include additional GET options are in the works by the creator***